pankcuf/ferment/docs/PROJECT_PLAN.md

 This plan consolidates the existing TODOs and code `TODO/FIXME` markers into a structured roadmap.
 It groups work by themes, calls out priorities, and proposes success criteria.
 Use this to open GitHub Issues and (optionally) a GitHub Project board.

+## Summary

+Ferment Processing Pipeline Overview:

+1. Crate Discovery & AST Parsing

+Ferment traverses all crates defined in the build configuration, parsing Rust source files into syntax trees using the syn crate.
+It identifies items marked with
+#[ferment_macro::export] for FFI generation.

+2. Scope Chain Construction

+Ferment builds a comprehensive scope registry mapping module paths to their contents, creating a global context that tracks all available types, functions, traits, and imports across all analyzed crates.

+3. Path Resolution & Import Chain Following

+The refinement phase resolves all path references by following import chains, glob imports (use mod::*), and re-exports.
+This is where the current performance bottleneck occurs - for each unresolved path, it performs expensive scope traversals to find the actual definition.

+4. Type Model Generation

+Ferment creates "fermented" equivalents of Rust types - converting structs to C-compatible representations with #[repr(C)], generating vtables for traits, and creating conversion functions between Rust and FFI types.

+5. FFI Binding Generation

+The final step generates C bindings via cbindgen, with constructor/destructor functions (_ctor/_destroy), automatic From/To trait implementations, and language-specific bindings (Objective-C, Java).

+The Performance Bottleneck:

+The current slowness occurs in step 3 - path resolution.
+For complex projects with hundreds of modules and thousands of cross-references, the algorithm:
+- Performs O(n²) scope traversals for each unresolved path
+- Re-scans the entire scope registry repeatedly
+- Doesn't build efficient indices for common lookup patterns
+- Processes paths individually rather than in batches

 ## Status Summary

 - Core FFI generation: structs, enums, type aliases (with caveats), functions, and traits (vtable + trait objects) — working.